Investigating the structure of gluon fluctuations in the proton with incoherent diffraction at HERA: Geometric Fluctuations in the Proton Wave Function

 where $T_{hs}(\textbf{b})$ is given by :

-The measure incoherent $t$-spectrum changes slope again for $|t|\simeq 12.5~$GeV$^2$.
+The measured incoherent $t$-spectrum changes slope again for $|t|\simeq 12.5~$GeV$^2$.
 In order to take this into account we introduce yet another level of substructure to the gluon fluctuations, with density profile:

 The proton profile function in one event in this further refined hotspot model is then given by: